TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 This plugin mirrors exposed rFactor 2 internal state into shared memory buffers.
 Essentially, this is direct memcpy of rFactor 2 internals.

 Reading shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
-It also allows keeping CPU time impact in rFactor 2 process to the minimum.
+It also allows keeping CPU time impact in rFactor 2 plugin threads to the minimum.

+This plugin is carefully implemented with an intent of becoming a shared component for reading rF2 internals.
+It can handle any number of clients without slowing down rF2 plugin thread.
+A lot of work was done to ensure it is as efficient and reliable as possible.

 #### This work is based on:
   * rF2 Internals Plugin sample #7 by ISI/S397 found at: https://www.studio-397.com/modding-resources/